southern walks

-The Kennet and Avon canal walk, from Reading to Bath, is about seventy-five miles long.
+The Kennet and Avon is about seventy-five miles long.
 That's from three to five days, depending on how fit you are and how fast you want to travel.
 It's easy going - after all, canal towpaths are flat! - and you couldn't get lost if you tried.
 For some strange reason, known only to their authors, guide-books describe the route from west to east.
 However I would definitely recommend walking east-west, as the scenery improves in that direction and your last sight will be of Bath and not Reading.

 You are never far from civilization, so there are no problems with food or transport.
 No need to get thirsty either.
 There are lots of pubs on or near the towpath, many offering accommodation; and in small towns such as Hungerford they know all about tourists.
 A fair number of B and B's have websites these days, so a bed shouldn't be hard to come by.
 Bath and Reading are both easily reached by train, and there are good rail and bus links along the whole length of the walk.
 The relevant OS map numbers for the walk are Landranger 172, 173, 174 and 175.